What is endovascular neurosurgery?

 Endovascular neurosurgery may be used in some instances before open surgery to help reduce the risk of excess bleeding or other complications.

-You may be a good candidate for endovascular neurosurgery if you need surgery to correct a problem with the blood vessels in your head, but are at high risk for complications because of other conditions.
+You may be a good candidate for endovascular neurosurgery if you need surgery to correct a problem with the blood vessels in your head, especially if you are at high risk for complications because of other conditions.

 Sometimes having an endovascular procedure before traditional vascular neurosurgery can reduce your risk of complications.
 Your neurosurgeon will be able to help you decide which approach is best for you.